matsengrp/gctree/docsrc/quickstart.rst

 Trees originally output by gctree are re-rendered with revised labels and node colors corresponding to observed or inferred isotypes.
+For example, here is the top ranked tree above, with isotypes added:

 .. image:: isotyped/gctree.out.inference.1.isotype_parsimony.20.svg
   :width: 1000